-Informed consent is an agreement (in writing) which includes a summary of the clinical trial, treatment procedures and schedules, and risks and benefits.
+One clinical research language term you will hear often is informed consent.
+This is an agreement (in writing) which includes a summary of the clinical trial, treatment procedures and schedules, and risks and benefits.
 It also lays out all of one’s rights as a volunteer.
 This includes the right to leave the trial at any time.

 There are four phases of clinical trials: the first phase being a test in a small group of 20-80 volunteers, the second with 100-300 volunteers, and the third with 1,000-3,000 volunteers.
 The fourth phase is continued research following the FDA approval.
 OCRC specializes more in Phase 1 clinical trials.

 A placebo is a part of a treatment which visually appears as the new treatment being investigated but does not have any active ingredients.
 Volunteers generally do not know whether they are being given a placebo or active treatment; therefore the effects can be compared side-by-side.

 A Principal Investigator is the person in charge of overseeing a clinical trial.
 In addition to PIs, there are also several other paths that can be taken within the clinical research career.